Your interface can fail.

 Long takes where a mid-session interface hiccup can't cost the take.

-Multiple full live services.
+In production every service.
 The DAW never lost its inputs or outputs.

 0I/O resets — the device never dropped, in or out